-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2020
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2021

-Net change in governmental fund balance \$ 1,857 Amounts reported for the governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net change in governmental fund balance \$ (57,391) Amounts reported for the governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is depreciated over their estimated useful lives.
-Expenditures for capital assets 2,340 Less: current year depreciation (1,474) 866 Changes in deferred inflows relating to net pension liability Changes in deferred inflows relating to net OPEB liability Changes in deferred outflows relating to net pension liability Changes in deferred outflows relating to net OPEB liability (39,859) 19 9,882 1,303 Some expenses reported in the statement of activities do not require the use of current financial resources and, therfore, are not reported as expenditures in governmental funds.
-Net change in compensated absences Net change in net pension liability Net change in net OPEB liability (5,531) 17,571 (1,086) The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction, however, has any effect on net position.
-Capital lease principal payments 411 Change in net position of governmental activities \$ (14,567)
+Current year depreciation (1,084) Changes in deferred inflows relating to net pension liability Changes in deferred inflows relating to net OPEB liability Changes in deferred outflows relating to net pension liability Changes in deferred outflows relating to net OPEB liability 5,791 4 146,954 1,556 Some expenses reported in the statement of activities do not require the use of current financial resources and, therfore, are not reported as expenditures in governmental funds.
+Net change in compensated absences Net change in net pension liability Net change in net OPEB liability (2,590) (204,976) (1,788) Change in net position of governmental activities \$ (113,524)